 We are hands on when they are born to see what they weigh, determine their gender, and treat their umbilical cord to prevent infection.
 If the weather is particularly bad, we do have barns that we can put our expectant mothers in, but we have found that our animals generally do better when left to calve in the fields.
 Our heifers do not have their first calves until they are 2 years old.

 We wean our calves around 5-9 months of age (depending on the year and how tight our calving season was).
 This is when they get their ear tags and tattoos, as well as vaccinations to protect them from some pretty nasty bugs.
 We also treat for flies and ticks.
 We also work our mature animals every year, keeping them up-to-date on their vaccines and fly/tick control as well.

-Our cattle are fed forage quality soybean hulls that have been crushed and formed into pellets, as well as free choice high-quality hay bales during the colder seasons.
+Our cattle are fed forage quality soybean hulls that have been crushed and formed into pellets, as well as free choice high-quality hay during the colder seasons.
 This means that there is never an adjustment period caused by a shift in their rumen's biome when they are turned out to grassy fields, and they maintain a healthy body condition throughout the changing seasons.
 Our feeding strategy encourages growth while keeping our seedstock ready to perform.

 As far as butchering and processing, we partner with other local businesses who are certified by the Ohio Department of Agriculture through their Meat Inspection Division.
-They have a state inspector onsite that ensures animals are slaughtered humanely and that the meat is suitable for sale.
+They have a state inspector onsite that ensures animals are harvested humanely and that the meat is suitable for sale.
 Some of our partners may even be USDA certified/inspected.
 Regardless of whether they are state or federally certified, the qualifications required are held to the same levels.
 You can see our current processing partner(s) by visiting the “Our Local Business Partners” page!